romeroarcasandres/generate_ppt_from_word/README.md

 Script for creating a PowerPoint presentation from a Word document.

 ## Overview:
 This script facilitates the creation of a PowerPoint presentation from a Word document (.docx).
-It prompts the user to select a Word file using a file dialog, to insert a title and subtitle for the portrait and then generates a Powerpoint file presentation with the Word document's content.
+It prompts the user to select a Word file using a file dialog, to insert a title and subtitle for the cover and then generates a Powerpoint file presentation with the Word document's content.

 ## Requirements:
 Python 3